Tiranta-blip/Tiranta-Brahma/README.md

 Required gcc which is inculded on base-devel

-This respotory is to master raylib
+This respotory is to try raylib

 Raylib can be installed from git..